Saskatchewan Bleeding Disorders Program

 Goals:

-- Ensure individuals with bleeding disorders have access to appropriate and timely health care.
+• Ensure people with bleeding disorders have access to appropriate health care services and resources.

 Service:

-Regular clinics are held at Royal University Hospital on Fridays and outreach clinics are held in Regina and Prince Albert various times throughout the year.
+Regular clinics are held at Royal University Hospital on Fridays and outreach clinics are held in Regina various times throughout the year.
 Teleconferencing is available as needed.

 How to Register: